THRIVING AT 3

 Direct Services, offered by the Center for New North Carolinians, use evidence-based curricula and best practice approaches to serve families in their homes and in community settings, for group activities and learning experiences.
 Key components of this programming include developmental screenings; parenting education; and case management.

-United Way of Greater Greensboro is a licensed partner of the National Raising A Reader family engagement and literacy program that has helped more than 1.2 million children and families successfully build, practice, and sustain literacy routines vital to academic success, especially children in poverty.
-NC Pre-K and Community Raising A Reader sites include:
+United Way of Greater Greensboro (UWGG) is a licensed partner of the National Raising A Reader family engagement and literacy program that has helped more than 1.2 million children and families successfully build, practice, and sustain literacy routines vital to academic success, especially children in poverty.
+UWGG Raising a Reader partner sites include:

 - Archer Elementary School